 App version: 5.00.8634.1000 (1802 production version without hotfix)

 Execution Context: Per-Machine

-- Click on OK button on App Package file blade
+Click on the OK button on the App Package file blade.

-- Click on App Information option from Add App blade
+Click on the App Information option from Add App blade.

 Description:- SCCM Client Install from Intune (Any useful description is fine)

 Ignore App Version:- No